 The Directors have considered the requirement for a UK 10-year performance graph comparing the Company's Total Shareholder Return with that of a comparable indicator.
-The Directors do not currently consider that including the graph will be meaningful because the Company has only been listed since 2017, is not paying dividends and is currently incurring losses as it gains scale.
-Accordingly we do not consider the inclusion of this graph to be useful to shareholders at the current time.
+The Directors do not currently consider that including the graph will be meaningful because the Company has only been listed since 2017, is not paying dividends and the Group's one year of profitability was a result of a bargain purchase.
+Accordingly, we do not consider the inclusion of this graph to be useful to shareholders at the current time.
 The Directors will review the inclusion of this table for future reports.